Is Chocolate for Pre-Workout Good? (Explained by an Expert)

 • Flavonoids: Dark chocolate has lots of cocoa, and cocoa is rich in flavonoids.
 70% dark chocolate has about 1.156mg of flavanols per gram, compared to natural cocoa powder's 34.6mg.
 These cocoa flavanols were initially identified due to their strong antioxidant action under an intense exercise regime [1].

-• Theobromine: This is a kinder, milder relative of caffeine with a modest stimulant effect on the mind and other elements that encourage relaxation to help you tolerate exercise [2].
+• Theobromine: This is a kinder, milder relative of caffeine with a modest stimulant effect on the mind and other elements that encourage relaxation to help you tolerate exercise, according to one of the studies from the ResearchGate website [2].

 • Tryptophan: This is a building block for the production of the relaxing brain chemical serotonin [3].

-• Polyphenols: This compound helps with the decreased buildup of lipid and protein oxidation byproducts and increased antioxidant capability in athletes [4].
+• Polyphenols: According to one of the studies from the National Center for Biotechnology Information website, this compound helps decrease the buildup of lipid and protein oxidation byproducts and increases antioxidant capability in athletes [4].

 7 Benefits of Chocolate as a Pre-Workout Meal